Spring-Green logo

 What Is Spring-Green?

-Spring-Green is a franchise that offers professional lawn care, pest control, and related services to residences and businesses under the Spring-Green marks and operating System.
-Its principal customers are homeowners, although commercial properties such as industrial parks, office buildings, and apartment complexes may also use the services; the core service bundle is lawn care, pest control, and related services.
+Spring-Green is a franchise that offers professional lawn care, pest control, and related services to residences and businesses.
+It targets primarily homeowners while also serving commercial properties such as industrial parks, office buildings, and apartment complexes, and the core service bundle consists of lawn care, pest control, and related services delivered under the SpringGreen marks following the franchisor's System and operating materials.

 Spring-Green Franchise: Pros and Cons